I don't think we're ever bored. There is always something to do ...

 As role models, prefects serve as examples of healthy living to fellow students, ensuring an environment where students learn to respect each other, their space, and their belongings.
 Most importantly, prefects are expected to be active, positive contributors to the quality of life at the Academy.

 Additionally, Student Government members serve on the Rules and Discipline Committee with elected faculty members.
-The Rules and Disciplinary Committee reviews the Student/Parent Handbook and any recommendations for changes in school policy are forwarded to the full faculty for endorsement at the end of each academic year.
+The Rules and Disciplinary Committee reviews any recommendations for changes in school policy and those are forwarded to the full faculty for endorsement at the end of each academic year.
 The committee is also responsible for hearing discipline cases in which a student is liable for dismissal and for making recommendations to the Head of School for final action.

 Service to others is an opportunity to support our community and fulfill a personal sense of social responsibility.